-Finally, the confusion expressed by Jacob, Arohia, Gemma and Michael - is a curriculum the environment, is a curriculum what is in the teacher's head, or how they plan, or is a curriculum something that emerges in relation to children's interests is addressed specifically in Chapters 2 and 4.
+Finally, the confusion expressed by Jacob, Arohia, Gemma and Michael - is a curriculum the environment, is a curriculum what is in the teacher's head or how they plan, or is a curriculum something that emerges in relation to children's interests - is addressed specifically in Chapters 2 and 4.
 Together, these chapters show that although there is a robust theoretical and modelling process used in curriculum design, what content is located within curriculum - and how decisions are made about 'what goes in' and 'what goes out' - is highly contested.
 This is also evident in Chapter 3, where the concept of curriculum is discussed in relation to various theories of development.
-There it is argued that progression in curriculum is closely tied to what people believe about child development.
+There it is argued that progression in curriculum is closely tied to what people believe about child development and their valuing of the importance of play in children's learning.